cork oak

 Nut Photos

 ...
-A cashew "nut" attached to its swollen stalk (pedicel).
-The shell of the "nut" contains the poison oak allergen urushiol, and may cause dermatitis in hypersensitive people.
-Right: The fleshy "apple" is the swollen ... of an acorn sits in a cup-shaped involucre composed of numerous overlapping scales.
-These acorns are from the cork oak (Quercus suber), the bark of which is the source of natural cork. ...
+Indonesian dishes.
+Oak & Chestnut: Beech Family (Fagaceae) The true nut of an acorn sits in a cup-shaped involucre composed of numerous overlapping scales.
+These acorns are from the cork oak (Quercus suber), the bark of which is the source of natural cork.
+The true nuts of the chestnut (Castanea dentata) are ...

 waynesword.palomar.edu